 Testing for Covid-19 is another step NWOBS is taking to help limit the spread of the illness and to mitigate potential exposure to staff and students.
 These precautions are taken with the well-being of students, staff, and the larger communities in which we operate in mind.

 Will I be required to wear a face mask while at Outward Bound?

-You will be asked to wear a face mask in specific situations at specific times.
-However, you will not need to wear a mask for the vast majority of your Outward Bound experience.
-We have structured your Outward Bound course so that your group can distance itself from other non-course staff and groups.
-You will be required to wear a mask at the drop-off location for the start of the course, and periodically throughout the expedition if you are unable to socially distance from people outside of your expedition brigade.
-During the first 12-days of course, there will be times when you will need to wear a face covering due to proximity to other group members.
-Face coverings will always be used while preparing and serving food.
+Masks will be worn when in proximity to others in the group and while preparing food, until "family unit" status has been achieved.
+In addition, you will be asked to wear a face mask in specific situations at specific times.
+We have structured your Outward Bound course so that your group can usually distance itself from other non-course staff and groups.
+You will be required to wear a mask at the drop-off location for the start of the course, and during the expedition if you are unable to socially distance from people outside of your expedition brigade.
 You and your group will also need to wear masks if someone within the group presents symptoms that cannot be attributed to another illness, or if you need to leave the course for any health reason to visit a doctor.
-We have added two washable cloth face masks and a buff to the packing list.
+Washable cloth face masks have been added to all course packing lists.